-A 4-mile trail for hiking, biking: in winter you can experience the solitude and beauty of this trail for cross-country skiing.
+A 7-mile trail for hiking, biking: in winter you can experience the solitude and beauty of this trail for cross-country skiing.
 Located along the banks of the scenic Kinzua Creek, the surface is crushed limestone.
 The trail head is accessed from the village of Westline.
 From Rt.
 6, travel north on Rt.
 219, turn left onto Westline Road.
-Difficulty level is moderate in difficulty.
+A second trailhead for this linear trail is located at Red Bridge Campground in the Allegheny National Forest along Rt.
+321 north of Kane, Pennsylvania.
+Difficulty level is moderate.

 Marilla Bridges Trail

 A 1 mile loop trail with forest and water vistas.
 Highlights include the Erik Benjamin Covered Bridge which spans the spillway of the Marilla Reservoir, three rustic wooden trestle bridges, and a delightful gazebo located at the southwest corner of the trail.
 Non-motorized use only.
 The trail head is located along Rt.
 346, five miles west of the City of Bradford.
 Difficulty is rated easy.

 Marilla Springs Trail